-I study subnational conflict, with a focus on mass protest in authoritarian regimes.
+I study subnational conflict, with a focus on the dynamics of mass protest.
 My research takes advantage of social media data to understand individual-level behavior at a daily level; these data can illuminate dynamics of mobilization, elite behavior, and state repression, among others.
 I am currently a professor of public policy at the University of California – Los Angeles’ Luskin School of Public Affairs.

 – Zachary C. Steinert-Threlkeld